nielsdelestinne/goldenempire/README.md

 - Upload to Heroku
     - Push changes to master from inside root: `git push heroku master`
      - Open web-app with `heroku open`
+- `heroku run bash` to see the files as they are on Heroku

 Heroku (1 time setup)
 ---